unification-com/mainchain/docs/guides/cloud/install-aws.md

 `--commission-max-rate`: The maximum you will ever increase your commission rate to - you cannot raise commission above this value.
 Again, keeping this low can attract more delegators.

-`--commission-max-change-rate`: The maximum you can change the commission-rate by in any one change request.
-For example, if your maximum change rate is 0.01, you can only make changes in 0.01 increments, so from 0.10 (10%) to 0.09 (9%).
+`--commission-max-change-rate`: The maximum you can increase the commission-rate by per day.
+For example, if your maximum change rate is 0.01, you can only make changes in 0.01 increments, so from 0.10 (10%) to 0.11 (11%).

 ::: warning
 The values for `--commission-max-change-rate` and `--commission-max-rate` flags cannot be changed after the create-validator command has been run.